ADCprimal-logic/primal_c2c/README.md

 To get setup for this project you will need to set up a handful of things.

 1. Set up the .env as shown in the example below and put it in the server folder.
-2. Run `yarn install` to install all the dependancies from package.json
+2. Run `yarn setup-project` to install all the dependancies from package.json on both the front-end & back-end
-    - If running with a new database, run `yarn create-tables` to initalize all the tables in your project found in the schema folder under server.
+   - If running with a new database url, run `yarn create-tables` to initialize all the tables in your project found in the schema folder under server.
-4. Run `yarn dev` to initialize the project so it can be built and ran locally.
+3. Run `yarn dev` to initialize the project so it can be built and ran locally.

-Once run you will have a http://localhost:3000 url which would prompt our NuxtJS Front-End with http://localhost:3000/admin acting as our Administrative KeystoneJS Backend
+Once run you will have a http://localhost:3000 url which would prompt your NuxtJS Front-End with http://localhost:3000/admin acting as your Administrative KeystoneJS Backend

 ## NOTICE: